A Scuba Diving Road Trip Through New Zealand

 1. Setting the scene – Auckland City!
 (1 day)

 Picking up your motorhome in Auckland City there is one spot you simply have to check out and that is Kelly Tarlton's Sea Life Aquarium.
 The late Kelly Tarlton was one of New Zealand’s earliest scuba divers and wreck/treasurer hunters.
-A conservationist at heart, he had a vision of bringing the underwater world of New Zealand to life right in the heart of Auckland city.
+A conservationist at heart, he had a vision of bringing the underwater world of New Zealand to life right in the heart of Auckland City.

 In 1983 he turned his vision into reality and Kelly Tarlton's Underwater World was opened.
 This was the first aquarium in the world to have curved acrylic tunnels which give a very real perspective (without refraction) of what it is like to be underwater while staying dry.
 You will see all of New Zealand’s sea life here from snapper and hapuku to sharks and stingrays.
-It is Auckland’s must do for the keen diver and will wet your appetite for what’s ahead.
+It is Auckland’s must-do for the keen diver and will wet your appetite for what’s ahead.

 motorhome, hire, north island, RV,